RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 <a name="database"></a>
 ### Database

-- You should never work directly with the database, all the data are indeed managed by OpenLibrary through *infobase*, but, if you are brave and curious, here you can find some useful infos.
+- You should never work directly with the database, all the data are indeed managed by Open Library through *infobase*, but, if you are brave and curious, here you can find some useful info.

-- The first thing you have to know is that OpenLibrary is based on a [triplestore](https://en.wikipedia.org/wiki/Triplestore) database running on *Postgres*.
+- The first thing you have to know is that Open Library is based on a [triplestore](https://en.wikipedia.org/wiki/Triplestore) database running on *Postgres*.

 - To connect to the db run: